heviat/Mailu/README.md

 ============

 The automated installation process of the Mailu Setup Utility currently does not support the OpenID Connect extension this fork brings.
 You can still use the [Mailu Setup Utility](https://setup.mailu.io/1.9/) as usual, but you have perform some steps manually after downloading.

+> [!WARNING]
+> The setup utility allows selecting features which are not yet present in this fork.
+An update will follow soon.

 Every Docker image from the organization [`mailu`](https://hub.docker.com/u/mailu) must be replaced with an image from the organization [`heviat`](https://github.com/orgs/heviat/packages) at GitHub Container Registry - e.g. [`mailu/admin`](https://hub.docker.com/r/mailu/admin) becomes [`ghcr.io/heviat/admin`](https://ghcr.io/heviat/admin).
 To do so, you can simply place a `.env` file in the project directory and set `DOCKER_ORG` and `MAILU_VERSION` environment variables matching our Docker images: